 |12:45pm||Formula 1 - Nations and Starting Grid Presentation|

 |1:30pm||Formula 1 - Pit Lane Opening and Grid Formation|

 |2:00pm||Formula 1 Grand Prix du Canada 2017 (70 laps or 2 hours)|

 Frequently Asked Questions

-- When is Canadian Grand Prix 2017 in Montreal?
+- When is the Montreal Canadian Grand Prix 2018?

 - Where is the the Montreal Grand Prix race track located?

 - How do I get to the race by subway?

 - How do I get to the race by car?

 - What other racing will take during the Grand Prix?